Daredevil Passengers Take Finnair Flight 666 To HEL On Friday The 13th

 There is also a word for phobia centered on the number 666: Hexakosioihexekontahexaphobia.

-Needless to say, individuals suffering any of the phobias with unwieldy names mentioned above would do well to steer clear of Finnair’s unique version of Friday 13th Black Mass.
+Needless to say, individuals suffering any of the phobias with unwieldy names mentioned above would do well to steer clear of Finnair’s unique version of Friday the 13th Black Mass.

 [Featured Image by Nutkamol komolvanich/Shutterstock]